Qwertyblob/tp/docs/UserGuide.md

 Examples:

-* `undo` only executes if an undoable command has been executed before.
 * User executes commands in this order: `add`, `list`, `edit`, `find`, `clear`
 * `undo` undoes `clear`, restoring the address book before it was cleared.
 * Executing another `undo` undoes `edit`, as `find` is not undoable and is skipped.